COYOTES (3-2-0) at HURRICANES (2-1-2)

 Carolina has won three of these teams' last five meetings, dating back to the 2008-09 season.
 They will face off one more time this season in Phoenix on Dec.
 14.

 Big story: Both clubs have already seen highs and lows early in the 2013-14 season.
 Phoenix started off their current season-long five-game road trip with a 4-1 loss in San Jose against the Sharks and a 6-1 dismantling at the hands of the New York Islanders.
 But they've rolled off consecutive wins since then and are looking to finish their trip on a high note.
-Carolina has alternated wins and losses through their first five games and are looking to continue that trend after losing 2-1 to the Los Angeles Kings in a shootout Friday night.
+Carolina has alternated wins and losses through its first five games, including a 2-1 shootout loss to the Los Angeles Kings on Friday night.

 Hurricanes: With the exception of a 5-2 loss to the Pittsburgh Penguins on Tuesday, the Hurricanes have played teams close every game so far this season.
-Both their victories were by a single goal and their other two contests were a 3-2 overtime loss to the Detroit Red Wings on opening night and a 2-1 shootout loss to the Kings on Friday.
-Even against Pittsburgh, Carolina tied the contest 2-2 on Nathan Gerbe's goal early in the third period before the Penguins scored three straight.
+Both their victories were by a single goal and their other two contests were a 3-2 overtime loss to the Red Wings on opening night and a 2-1 shootout loss to the Kings on Friday.
+Even the game against Pittsburgh was tied 2-2 after Nathan Gerbe scored early in the third period before the Penguins scored three straight.